 A lot of work: "Crunch" is waiting for Cyberpunk 2077 despite the postponement

-Despite the postponement of Cyberpunk 2077 to September 17th, there is still a lot of work waiting for the developers.
-Anyone who hoped to get around the almost obligatory “crunch” by extending the deadline will be disappointed.
-CD Projekt Red stated that employees will be waiting some overtime.
-They want to try to keep the “crunch” as low as possible, but extra shifts will probably be necessary in order to be able to release the game in September.
+Despite the postponement of Cyberpunk 2077 to September 17th, the developers have a lot of work to do.
+Anyone hoping to avoid the almost obligatory “crunch” by extending the deadline will be disappointed.
+CD Projekt Red stated that the employees will have to wait some overtime.
+Although they want to try to keep the "crunch" as low as possible, extra shifts will probably be needed to be able to release the game in September.

-What sounds like a little extra work is common in the gaming industry, but it is feared.
-The “crunch” describes a rather unhealthy amount of additional work that occurs especially on the last few legs before the release of a video game.
+What sounds like a bit of extra work is common in the gaming industry, but is feared.
+The "crunch" describes a rather unhealthy amount of additional work, which arises in particular in the last few moves before the release of a video game.

 It's no secret that the developers in the Warsaw and Krakow studios are already working hard on Cyberpunk 2077.
 So the developers have to do a lot so that the new release date can actually be kept.
 The postponement of the release also affects the multiplayer mode of Cyberpunk 2077.
 According to CD Projekt Red, it is unlikely that the multiplayer content will appear in 2021.
 It can be assumed that the free multiplayer supplement will be postponed to 2022.

 [atkp_product id = '9152 ′ template =' secondwide '] [/ atkp_product]

 Although the release in September 2020 will be close to the releases of the next-gen consoles Playstation 5 and Xbox Series X CD Projekt Red currently has no plans to release Cyberpunk 2077 for these consoles as well.

 Cyberpunk 2077 is still available for pre-order and will be released for PC, Xbox One, Playstation 4 and Google Stadia.